Singularities of Feynman Integrals: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank B. Ananthanarayan for carefully reading and providing useful comments on the draft.
-RS would also like to thank the Centre for High Energy Physics, Indian Institute of Science Bangalore, where this work was done.
+The authors would like to thank B. Ananthanarayan for proposing the current investigation and for providing useful comments.
+The authors would also like to thank Souvik Bera, and Sudeepan Datta for their contribution during the initial stages of the project and also the Centre for High Energy Physics, Indian Institute of Science Bangalore, where this work was done.
+This work is a part of TP's doctoral work at CHEP, IISc.